 Watch out for these common mistakes:

-- Trying to level up too fast.
+Trying to level up too fast.
 So you taught your dog to perform a flawless recall in your backyard.
-Is she ready to take this new trick to the dog park?
+Nice work!
+But is she ready to take this new trick to the dog park?
 Not quite.
 It helps to think in terms of levels.
 For example:

 Wait til Rover is proficient at each level before moving to the next level.